 Probably the biggest shift in attitudes needs to come from parents, not kids.
 We've got to learn to let go of the power struggles.
 I have one motto when it comes to getting kids to eat healthy: Offer, don't force.

-People automatically assume that because we don't force our kids to eat everything on their plates that I must be constantly playing the role of the short order cook.
+People automatically assume that because we don't force our kids to eat everything on their plates I must be constantly playing the role of the short-order cook.
 I can assure you, that's not true.

 Getting Kids to Eat Without Forcing Them:

 - At every meal, offer your child at least one thing that you know your child will eat.
 On the side, including a few other healthy choices.
 Tell them that they don't have to eat everything on their plate, but that you'd like them to try.

 - Once your family sits down to dinner, don't make any special trips to the kitchen.
 The child can choose to eat what is on their plate or go without until the next meal or snack time.